-To fold a basic six or twelve pointed base for paper snowflakes or stars, you need to start with a square of paper.
-You can either cut measured squares for your snowflake tree or fold squares as you go.
+To fold a 6- or 12-pointed base for paper snowflakes or stars, you need to start with a square of paper.
+You can either cut the measured squares for your snowflake tree or fold squares as you go.

-With your measurements, determine how many snowflakes you need to get from your base snowflake to the top of your tree.
-Use the width of the base snowflake to determine how much smaller each snowflake should be in your series to evenly scale to the top 2-3 inch snowflake.
+With your measurements, decide how many snowflakes you need to get from your base snowflake to the top of your tree.
+Use the width of the base snowflake to determine how much smaller each snowflake should be in your series to evenly scale to the top 2- to 3-inch snowflake.
 This will give you measurements for a series of squares to use as the snowflake bases.

 Folding Paper Squares